 Indian films have always been gay.
 Gay lovers were just camouflaged as “best friends” always.
 Whether it is Jai and Veeru in Sholay, or whether it is Amitabh and Shashi Kapoor, supposedly in the nude, under the shower in Silsila, it was “oh so gay” but just best friends showering.
 I am yet to meet any best straight friends showering together.

 Or remember the pelvic thrusts in Main Khiladi Tu Anari between Akshay Kumar and Saif Ali Khan and Saif’s obsession with Akshay?
 No one spelled the word “gay” there.
 It was all left to people’s perception.

 As far as I know, even the landmark film, My Brother Nikhil doesn’t spell out “gay” in any pronounced way.
 It was Karan Jahar’s ‘Dostana’, which did so and got the word outside the closet.
 While many of my homo homies hated and called this stereotypical, there were several others who applauded Karan and Tarun Mansukhani for spelling it out like never before.

 The LGBT community has been hounding Karan to come out of the closet.
-The recent season of Koffee with karan proves that he is OUT AND ABOUT.
+The latest season of Koffee With Karan has proved that he is OUT AND ABOUT.

 Shah Rukh Khan and Alia Bhatt